-San Diego Civic Organist, Artistic Director of the Spreckels Organ Society and musician who has performed with leading orchestras.
+Organist, Artistic Director and Musician who has performed with leading orchestras.
 She has featured in a national awareness video "Pulling out all the stops" to promote the organ as an instrument.

 Carol spent five years at the Royal Academy of Music, there specialized in organ performing as a student of David Sanger and obtained the Academy's prestigious Recital Diploma together with an LRAM (organ) and an LRAM (piano).
 Williams was awarded all the major prizes for organ performing and, during her studies, becoming a Fellow of the Royal College of Organists and a Fellow of Trinity College London plus an Associate of the Royal College of Music.